bengrunfeld/weather-app/README.md

 Our data is coming from an external source, and this is where TypeScript really shines.
 We want to ensure that the incoming data is of a very specific shape so that it doesn't cause bugs in our app.

+### Styled Components

+We want our code to be as semantic as possible, so that others can read it easily.
+Styled Components helps us achieve this in the best possible way.
+In my opinion `<LocalWeatherTemp />` is much more readable than:

+    <div class="local-weather-temp weather-detail">{data}</div>

 ### Data Flow

 [Weather Data Flow](weather-data-flow.png)